kgremillion/pandas-analysis/README.md

 ### Top Spenders

-* Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+* File shows how to identify the the top 5 spenders:
   * SN
   * Purchase Count
   * Average Purchase Price